dgcfung/sequelize-intro/README.md

 ### Learning Objectives

  - Describe what an ORM is and why we would use one
- - Model a database using an ORM
- - Create a Sequelize model of a database table
- - Insert data with model methods
  - Target a specific record in a database using Sequelize model methods and operators

 ### Prior to this Lesson